We Specialize in Recovering Compensation for Patients Injured Due to Medication Errors

 That being said, we are very proud of our track record and have obtained very favorable outcomes for a number of our medication error clients injured because of medical errors.
 A few of our victories include the following:

 - $1,750,000.00 medical malpractice settlement against a hospital on behalf of a male client who experienced a psychotic reaction to medication administered to him by said hospital for a rash and which led him to jump out a 3rd-floor hospital window and sustain a traumatic brain injury.

 - $1,400,000.00 wrongful death medical malpractice award on behalf of the estate of a 31- year old client who was negligently overdosed with a combination of medications by a group of hospital physicians.

 - $1,250,000.00 medical malpractice recovery on behalf of a plaintiff who was improperly administered medication causing him to sustain brain damage.

-If you believe that you have been harmed by a medication error, you should speak with an experienced medical malpractice attorney about your legal rights.
-Our Connecticut medical malpractice lawyers are experienced in handling injury and wrongful death cases involving medical negligence and malpractice such as prescription mistakes.
+If you believe that you have been harmed by a medication error, you should speak with an experienced medication error attorney about your legal rights.
+Our lawyers are experienced in handling injury and wrongful death cases involving medical negligence and malpractice such as prescription mistakes.

 To schedule a case evaluation with a qualified and committed medication errors attorney in Connecticut, call us today at (203) 487-5725 or send us a message via our online form.